Butternut Squash Coconut Soup

 Other posts you might like:

-Summer squash, unlike winter squash, doesn’t have to be peeled.
-It arrives ready to go (which is my type of squash)....
+This roasted summer squash recipe is so easy because summer squash, unlike winter squash, doesn’t have to be peeled.
+It arrives ready to go (which is my type of squash).....

 Doesn't this look festive?
 Your guests will be impressed by your ingenuity (and less bowls to wash)...